yu-lab-vt/FOCUS-3D/README.md

    - `Clustering` for feature-based cell grouping.
 4. Use `Show feature` to map supported results back to the napari label volume.

-### Step 6 — Prepare curated patches and fine-tune the model
+### Step 6 — Prepare training data and fine-tune the model

-Fine-tuning is a two-stage workflow: curate training patches in napari, then run the training notebook.
+Fine-tuning consists of preparing annotated training data and then running the fine-tuning notebook.

-#### A. Export curated patches from napari
+#### A. Prepare training data

+There are two ways to prepare the annotations:

+* **If the entire volume has been annotated:** you do **not** need to use `Calculate Valid Patches` in napari.
+Provide the fully annotated raw image and label volume to the fine-tuning notebook.
+The notebook includes code to automatically crop the full volume into training patches and organize them into `imagesTr` and `labelsTr`.

+* **If annotating the entire volume is impractical:** use the napari plugin to curate selected patches:

   1. Keep the raw image and corrected label volume loaded.
   2. Open `Segmentation -> Finetune with Current Labels`.
   3. Click `Calculate Valid Patches`.
-4. Inspect the patch boxes and choose a `Patch ID`.
-5. Set the patch `Save Path`.
+  4. Choose a `Patch ID` and set the `Save Path`.
-6. Click `Curate Selected Patch`.
+  5. Click `Curate Selected Patch`.
-7. In the new patch viewer, correct the labels with the `Basic` curation tools.
-8. In `Save Curated Patch`, click `Save`.

-Each saved sample is written as a paired TIFF image and label:
+  6. Correct the labels in the patch viewer and click `Save`.

+Curated patches are saved as:

 ```text
 <save_path>/